How to Install Laravel with Composer? (for Windows, macOS & Linux)

 php artisan serve

-After finishing, open your web browser and go to http://localhost:8000; if you see the Laravel welcome page, your installation is completed.
+After finishing, open your web browser and go to http://localhost:8000; if you see the Laravel welcome page, your composer install Laravel process is completed.
+Now that you’ve installed Laravel with Composer, you might need expert help to build a high-performance application.
+For that, you can consult with our Laravel development company.

 Best Practices for Managing Laravel Projects with Composer

-Composer is a cornerstone of Laravel development, offering efficient dependency management and streamlined package installation.
+Composer is a cornerstone of Laravel development, offering efficient dependency management and streamlined package installation — making Laravel Composer install the go-to method for most developers.
 Here are some best practices to optimize your Laravel projects with Composer:

 • Clear and concise composer.json: Maintain a well-structured composer.json file, accurately reflecting project dependencies.